OF EMPLOYEE SHARE OWNERSHIP POLICIES IN EUROPEAN

 is known that the large-scale development of employee

 incentives are indispensable prerequisites for the

 development of employee share ownership, EFES,

-mass development of employee share ownership brings
+large-scale development of employee share ownership

-better motivation, productivity, profitability,
+brings better motivation, productivity, profitability,

 higher growth, more and better jobs.
 This is good